claystreet/bootstrap-tipover/README.md

 *tipover.js* - contains two simple functions intended to be invoked when initializing tooltips and popovers in JavaScript.
 These functions return an "option" object that includes a template with the specified custom className included.
 Other tooltip and popover options can be passed as the second parameter.

-For example:
+* ttOptions('className', additionalOptions) - returns tooltip options with a template containing 'tooltip.className'
+* poOptions('className', additionalOptions) - returns popover options with a template containing 'tooltip.className'

+The following Javascript initializes two custom tooltip styles:
 ```javascript
 $(document).ready(function() {
     // initialize all elements with the 'grayTip' class to use the 'tooltip.gray' style